 Lo Ji-hong, an assistant professor in the Department of Industrial Design at Tunghai University said that BoneAid could bring about positive change in disaster zone management.
 The fact that it’s easy-to-store enhances the efficiency and quality of medical treatment.
 The fixation board is quick to setup and easy to use in a tear up, fold, button and strap form, estimated to take a user less than one minute.
 It is an affordable and efficient product.

-Yu-Chi and Yu-Man have won several awards for their invention since they conceptualised it a few years ago.
-Recently they were nominated in the Product Design Category at the 2017 Design Mark for the Golden Pin Concept Design Award.
+Yu-Chi and Yu-Man have won several awards for their invention as well as getting nominated in the Product Design Category at the 2017 Design Mark for the Golden Pin Concept Design Award.

 Yu-chi Wang said, “Recognition and encouragement like this will fuel our passion in the area of product design and motivate us to ensure our designs make contributions to society.”